LangChain: The Framework for Orchestrating LLM Applications

 Frequent (Justified) Criticism

-LangChain has received serious criticism in 2023 worth knowing:
+LangChain has received serious criticism worth knowing:

 - Over-engineering.
 Some abstractions seem designed to impress more than to solve real problems (chains of chains of chains).